kubeshop/testkube/docs/installing.md

 replicaset.apps/testkube-minio-testkube-64cd475b94   1         1         1       4m51s
 ```

-By default testkube is installed in the `testkube` namespace.
+By default Testkube is installed in the `testkube` namespace.

-### Manual testkube Helm charts installation
+### **Manual Testkube Helm Charts Installation**

-[Helm](https://helm.sh) must be installed to use the charts.
+[Helm](https://helm.sh) must be installed to use charts.
 Please refer to  Helm's [documentation](https://helm.sh/docs) to get started.

 Once Helm has been set up correctly, add the Kubeshop Helm repository as follows:

 ```sh
 helm repo add testkube https://kubeshop.github.io/helm-charts
 ```

-If you had already added this repo earlier, run `helm repo update` to retrieve
+If this repo already exists, run `helm repo update` to retrieve
 the `latest` versions of the packages.
 You can then run `helm search repo
 testkube` to see the charts.